ROBMYERS1856/University-of-Minnesota-/week9/Week9_homework.md

 ## Your mission:

 ### Determine and document the SPF for theforce.net using NSLOOKUP.
-    * used DNS report: TXT
+    * used DNS record: TXT
     * nslookup -type=TXT starwars.com

 ![picture](IMAGE/mission2_txt.PNG)